 When you’re finished reading this post, read this story about one man who found himself stuck in grief and then found a way to say goodbye.
 He found a whole new identify when he discovered an honoring way to say goodbye to his mother and move forward.

-Also, a friend of mine shared comforting spiritual insights in this post about how God walks through our grief with us.
+Anne Peterson, a friend of mine shares comforting spiritual insights in this post about how God walks through our grief with us.
+Another friend, Shelia Kimball shares her thoughts about how God never leaves us or forsakes us in this post.

 There is much written on this subject and you can read further online or in books about the five stages of grief and other helpful insights to help you grieve.
 These are some tips which have helped me and I trust they will help you as well.
 One of the most helpful books I’ve read is a small book called “Good Grief: A Constructive Approach to the Problem of Loss” by Granger Westborg.
 Another one which helped me tremendously is “The Grief Recovery Handbook” by John J. James and Russell Friedman